 Tent – I was surprised that my tent lasted as long as it did.
 It was a very cheap tent from the summer section of my local supermarket.
 A basic dome tent with a porch style entrance.
 This tent wasn’t ideal for travelling, as it didn’t pack down very small and wasn’t particularly light weight.
 But this wasn’t too much of a problem for me as I could strap it onto the bike and didn’t have to carry it around very often.
 People choose tents for all sorts of different reasons, if size and weight isn’t much of an issue then you can get a cheap tent and just replace it, if it breaks, but when I started researching tents for my trip through Asia I found a lot of better tents for travelling with.
 I discuss this more in the equipment page for my bicycle trip.

 Sleeping Bag – When it comes to the cheaper end of the sleeping bag market, you have to choose between small and cold or big and warm.
 The smaller sleeping bags are usually stuffed with artificial fibres which are suitable for summer camping, whereas the larger sleeping bags are stuffed with down which makes them better for colder conditions.
 Each sleeping bag falls somewhere between those extremes.
 My sleeping bag was a Snugpak Chrysalis, which is supposedly comfortable down to -10 degrees C, when I was in hot places I would just use it as a mattress.
 This sleeping bag packed down to around the size of a football, which wasn’t too bad with the motorbike.
-The sleeping bag held up really well, the only issue I had was a small rip at the foot of the sleeping bag where the two sides of the zip meet at the bottom of the bag.
+The sleeping bag held up really well, the only issue I had was a small rip at the foot of the sleeping bag where the two sides of the zip meet.

 Stove – There are a lot of stoves available, from gas stoves, solid fuel or liquid fuel.
 I thought that I might have a problem finding suitable fuel as I moved from country to country so I was happy when I found the Primus Omnifuel stove, it uses a wide range of liquid fuels which are available all around the world, including white spirit, methylated spirits kerosene and petrol as well as being able to connect to gas bottles.
 It packs down small and seems to be very well made.
 However I did have problems, firstly the stove stopped working in Namibia.
 I was using Methylated Spirits, which burn dirty and require you to clean the stove regularly, I cleaned the stove and it still wouldn’t work, I ended up carrying it around without using it for several months before I tried to get it fixed in Australia, where I found my second problem.
 Primus has offices all around the world so I initially contacted the UK office and the Australian office.
 The UK office was very helpful, I cleaned the stove and sent them pictures, they identified that my stove was missing two filters, but unfortunately they couldn’t send the parts outside of the UK, but at least I now knew what I needed.
 The final problem was that the Australian office couldn’t get the parts and none of the other offices could send them out of their own country.
 I sent an email explaining my situation to the head office and also to the Australian office, asking of any possibility of getting the stove replaced as part of a sponsorship agreement, but they refused, which is why I moved to another Omnifuel stove made by another company, the MSR Whisperlite MSR Whisperlite which I talk about in my bicycle equipment page.

 Cooking Set – I spent a lot of time googling different cooking sets and trying to work out which was best for me, I eventually decided to buy the MSR Quick 2 system.
 This set includes two pans, two plates, and two cups, one of the best features, for me, was the fact that the lid has a strainer.
 This makes it really easy to drain your pasta, I have seen pans of pasta lost to the floor because people tried to drain the pan using a plate, a strainer is definitely the better way to go.
 The set held up really well, eventually it got some dints and the handle for the lid partially broke, but that was mostly due to it being on the bike when I dropped the bike in Namibia.
-Now that I am ordering equipment again, I am noticing that a lot of the things I buy are from MSR or its partnet companies, they really make some cool stuff.
+Now that I am ordering equipment again, I am noticing that a lot of the things I buy are from MSR or its partner companies, they really make some cool stuff.

 Clothes – The final amount of clothes that I ended up with was three T shirts, a pair of jeans, a pair of shorts, 2 light shirts and a pair of flip flops.
 This allowed me to wash my clothes every few days, but I would usually wear things a few times if they didn’t get too dirty so I could get away with washing my clothes about once a week or so, when I arrived in places with washing machines, although I did wash by hand when I needed to.
-I also had clothes specifically for riding my bike, I had my leather jacket, with shoulder, elbow and back pads, and motorbike jeans which had knee pads and were lined with kevlar material to stop them from tearing through to the point where your flesh is scraping on the road after a crash.
-I would also wear my leather british army standard issue boots while riding the bike, or when I went hiking.
+I also had clothes specifically for riding my bike, I had my leather jacket, with shoulder, elbow and back pads, and motorbike jeans which had knee pads and were lined with Kevlar material to stop them from tearing through to the point where your flesh is scraping on the road after a crash.
+I would also wear my leather British army standard issue boots while riding the bike, or when I went hiking.
 Ultimately, the amount of clothes that you carry has to depend on the environment you are travelling through and the amount of storage space you have.
 One great tip for clothes, is to keep them in a pillow case.
 Then you can use your clothes as a pillow when you are camping.
 I actually started carrying two pillow cases, one for clean clothes, the other for dirty clothes, although I only used the clean one as a pillow.

 Waterproofs – I didn’t spend a lot of money on waterproof clothing, I carried a cheap rain jacket which I already owned, and a pair of waterproof trousers that I had from an old job.
 I am glad I took waterproofs because I have driven through a lot of rain.
 Initially I still got wet through the waterproofs, but this was because the air would push the water in ways that I hadn’t thought about.
 Basically my chest would catch a lot of rain as I moved forward, that water would then run down to the crotch of my trousers and start to puddle there.
 This would eventually either cause a lot of condensation, or run through the pocket holes of the trousers.
 I also had to roll up the trouser legs of my jeans to stop water soaking up my trouser legs.